rovelstars/docs/src/index.md

 footer: Made by Rovel Stars with ❤️
 ---

+:::warning Domain Change!
-:::warning This documentation Website will be moving to **rovelstars.xyz** soon!
+This documentation Website will be moving to ovelstars.xyz soon!
 :::

+:::tip Progress
-:::info This documentation is this much completed:
+This documentation is this much completed:
 `▰▰▰▰▰▰▰▰▰▱ 90%`
 :::